About the Anthem MRX 520

 Superior sound without obstacles

-Run the included room correction software on your Windows® PC, and measure multiple positions in your room with the included microphone.
-ARC takes advantage of your computer's processing power for the best possible results, showing you detailed graphs of the response curve and correction applied to each speaker in your system.
+Run the included room correction software on your PC or Mac®, and measure multiple positions in your room with the included microphone.
+ARC Genesis takes advantage of your computer's processing power for the best possible results, showing you detailed graphs of the response curve and correction applied to each speaker in your system.
 In our large training room, ARC was able to tame unruly "peaks and valleys" in the low frequencies, providing noticeably smoother, more detailed bass.

 Note: As of September 2016 you can download Anthem's free ARC Mobile app for iOS®.
 ARC Mobile lets you calibrate your system using the internal microphone of your iOS device or an optional calibrated mic that connects to your headphone jack for advanced room correction.

 Power and Processing:

 - 5-channel amplifier